xfangsn/xfangsn.github.io/_pages/projects.md

 Salient features of the Python program (<a href='https://github.com/mashadab/twitterwebscraper' target='_blank'>src</a>):

-* Calculates and can also print Tweets with a "keyword" for a specific period in a specific region
+* Calculates and can also print Tweets with a "keyword" for a specific period in a specific region in the world.
-* Doesn't require Twitter Official Access Token
+* Doesn't require Twitter Official Access Token.
-* Bypasses Twitter official time limit of 7 days
+* Bypasses Twitter official time limit of 7 days.